alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 :::{figure-md}

 <img src="../images/LDBC_Schema.png"
-     alt="The schema of the LDBC social network" width="65%">
+     alt="The schema of the LDBC graph"
+     width="65%">

 Figure 1.
-The schema of the LDBC social network (referred to LDBC [SNB](https://ldbcouncil.org/benchmarks/snb/)).
+The schema of the LDBC graph (referred to LDBC [SNB](https://ldbcouncil.org/benchmarks/snb/)).
 :::

 LDBC graph is one of the built-in dataset of GraphScope, so it can be easily loaded through: